Tundaware/downcast-localization/README.md

 ## Contributing

 **NOTE** - Downcast v3 is still under heavy development, which means the base (English) `Localizable.strings` file is being changed daily.
 Until that calms down, this repo just serves as a place to request support for various languages.
 As soon as possible, I'll commit the base `Localizable.strings` file and we can get to work on adding support for additional languages.
+At that time I'll announce it on Twitter, Facebook, etc. You'll also get a notification if you click the 'Watch' button at the top of the page to watch this repository.

 Make sure the change isn't already being worked on by searching existing issues.
 A label exists for each language to make this easy for you. (i.e. To search for open issues for Japanese, use this issue filter: ```is:issue is:open label:japanese```.